 At first the earliest source I could find for these exact words was from 1993, from a book by John Mason called You’re Born an Original, Don’t Die a Copy!, except there the final word is “perseverance” rather than the “persistence” of the quote on Twitter.
 There’s no attribution given there, and in a later book, Know Your Limits — Then Ignore Them he just refers to it as a “famous old saying.”

 “In the confrontation between the stream and the rock, the stream always wins; not through strength, but through perseverance.”

 I found that Readers Digest Quotable Quotes attributes this to H. Jackson Brown, again with “perseverance” rather than persistence.

 This helped me find many other identical attributions, including one to Brown’s A Father’s Book of Wisdom.
 In that book, published 1988 by Rutledge Hill, he attributes the saying to “Dad.”
-So far I haven’t found any instances of the quote before 1988, so this may be our source.
+So far I haven’t found any instances of that exact quote before 1988, so this may be our source.

-It’s been attributed elsewhere to Thomas Sutcliffe Mort, but the origins are unclear at present.
+It’s been attributed elsewhere to Thomas Sutcliffe Mort, but the origins of this exact wording are unclear at present.

 It’s almost certainly too literary in style to be something from the Pali canon (although a translator can of course add some “polish.”

 One early source for the image of water being stronger than rock is Chapter 78 of the Chinese classic, the Tao Te Ching, here in J. H. McDonald’s translation: